fix buffalo today

 click image to enlarge

-Really wish we could be better at managing our City's decline.
-A simple inventory of City owned property - proximity to new investment as in Medical Corridor, Artspace and Joint School Reconstruction Project schools - would be a good first step.
+How can we better manage our City's decline?
+A simple inventory of City-owned property - proximity to new investment as in Medical Corridor, Artspace and Joint School Reconstruction Project schools - would be a good first step.

 Suggestions?
-Anyone...please.
-The demolition paper work is stapled to the door.
+The demolition paperwork is stapled to the door.
 Imagine, a doctor's office next to a major medical center.

 __________________________________________________________________________